Welcome to Graduate Admissions!

 We are glad you are considering applying to the Wheaton College Graduate School!
 We recommend that you take the following steps as you begin your journey to the Wheaton College Graduate School:

-- schedule an online or on-campus visit with our experienced admissions office
+- Schedule a personalized online or on-campus visit with our friendly and experienced admissions team

 Counsels international students for all graduate programs.